w3c/sdw/stats-bp/draft-use-case-list.md

 ## Countries or regions publish consistent data to allow comparisons

 Different organisations, for example representing a country or region within a country, agree to share data following a consistent pattern, so that comparisons can be made.
 For example, the national statistics institutes of European countries report numerous data to Eurostat, that compiles cross-European figures.
 See http://ec.europa.eu/eurostat

+## Comparison and manipulation of geographical dimension ranges between statistical data cubes

+Contributed by: Rob Atkinson

+The geographic dimension of a data set will be typically one of named areas (countries, states, statistical areas), coordinates (representing regular cells), or named cells - including DGGS ).
+These may be hierarchical.
+Discovery of geographically co-located datasets based on geographic dimension requires one of the following:
+1. Common dimension (by dimension descriptor identifier - as supported by RDF-Datacube model of dimensions as named entities)
+2. Equivalent dimension (by commonality of range declaration of different dimension descriptors)
+3. Hierarchy overlap (i.e. dimension of dataset A is contained within the hierarchy of dimension of dataset B - e.g. data for Arizona can be found in a dataset of all countries where the geographic dimension is a hierarchy of countries/states and the range of countries includes USA)
+4. Geographic overlap - a geographic function can be defined that expresses overlap between the ranges of the geographic dimensions.

+Are there other ways of discovering overlap?
+Is there some measure of resolution - for example a 3D model of a house in Arizona is a completely different scale - is it relevant to discover it while looking for statistics about Arizona, and how to discriminate.

+Discovery is the first step, subsetting to access relevant slices will then be necessary, and requires transformation of geographic ranges into the relevant expression for the target dataset dimensions.